 There are two main differences between the two services:

-- Brave Payments only work with its own crypto-currency whereas Flattr works with regular credit cards and good old fashioned money.
+- Brave Rewards only work with its own crypto-currency whereas Flattr works with regular credit cards and good old fashioned money.

 |Service||Payment||Fee estimate||Paid to creators|